golang-cafe/job-board/README.md

 - **PostgreSQL instance** mocked using local Docker container, with local schema and fixtures
 - **Sparkpost Mail** emails are sent using http requests through Sparkpost APIs.
 This is not enabled in local development mode.
-- **Telegram API** telegram updates are sent through Golang Cafe official Telegram channel.
+- **Telegram API** telegram updates are sent through the Job Board official Telegram channel.
 This is not enabled in local development mode.
-- **Twitter API** twitter updates are sent through Golang Cafe official page.
+- **Twitter API** twitter updates are sent through the Job Board official page.
 This is not enabled in local development mode.
 - **FX API** a minimal set of Foreign Currency Exchange data is kept up-to-date to filter out salary ranges.
 This is not enabled in local development mode.

 **Setup Guide**